Soli Deo gloria

 Elinor gave her a quirky smile and sitting up, said, "How about I go close the window right now?"

-"Oh, I'm sure your ol' mum can shut a window," Elinor said as she took off the covers and made her way to the edge of the bed.
-"Now, where's my slippers?"
+"Oh, I'm sure your ol' mum can shut a window," Elinor said as she pulled off the covers and made her way to the edge of the bed.
+"Now, where're my slippers?"

-Merida was sitting on her pillow, which she had set at the head of the bed.
+Merida sat on her pillow, which she had set at the head of the bed.
 She watched frantically for a second before she scurried off and said, "Mum, Mum, there's no need!
 You don't have to!"